chuanqisun/htmaa-2025/src/posts/final-project/index.md

 **What did you design?**

-I designed the PCB, enclosure, laser-engraved graphic patterns, firmware, software, and metal nameplate.
+I designed the PCB, packaging (3D printing case and laser-engraved graphic patterns), firmware, software, and a laser-marked metal nameplate that I wasn't able to integrate.

 **What materials and components were used?
 Where did they come from?
 How much did they cost?**